Jake0oo0/mc_auth_server/README.md

 This server authenticates users via Minecraft and can run on a single Heroku dyno.

 When a user joins, a random token is generated which is sent to your website along with the user's UUID.
-The authentication is completed when a user enters his username (which is converted to a UUID) and the token your website.
+The authentication is completed when a user enters their username (which is converted to a UUID) and the token your website.

 Tokens are pronouncable and thus memorable.
 Only paid accounts are accepted by MC Auth Server.